Kristiyan43/Tutorials/How to make drag game object with mous.md

 ```
 This is the refrenses you need for code to know.

-Then you will need to mnake a new void like this.
+Then you will need to make a new void like this.
 ```
 void OnMouseDown()
     {